PPTV (Thai TV channel)

 For the content, PPTV used to focus on drama series from South Korea, including the programs from East Asia as the important thing.
-But now adjusting the format by focusing on news, information and sports for the most part.
+But now adjusting the format by mainly focusing on news, information and sports.

 In 2020, the channel acquired the rights to broadcast Bundesliga games in Thailand.
 The rights will remain until 2025.

 History

 Bangkok Media & Broadcasting Co., Ltd. was registered with a capital of 100 million baht on 27 March 2013 to operate a television channel called BMB (temporarily), later the name was changed to PPTV. as well as producing television programs for news, information and entertainment The first phase was broadcast via C-Band satellite system since 1 June, the same year, later winning the auction for digital terrestrial television spectrum in the category of national high-definition business services on Channel No. 36 under the value of 3,460 million baht on 26 December of that year and then began broadcasting through that channel since 7 April 2014.